-Managing Your Dog's Storm Phobia
+Managing Storm and Fireworks Phobia in Dogs

 A phobia is a markedly exaggerated irrational response to a stimulus.
 They develop from fears, and therefore most likely have a survival benefit for the animal.
 For example, it's a good thing to fear snakes but it's not good to be phobic of them.
 The stimulus that triggers a phobic response is often innocuous, as is the case with storm phobias and may be related to a change in barometric pressure or small rain showers.

 Why are dogs afraid of thunder and fireworks?

 Experts aren't totally sure exactly why dogs are afraid of storms, but suspect the dogs are stressed by some combination of wind, loud noises, barometric pressure changes, the smell of the storm, static electricity, and low-frequency rumbles.
 Curiously, many dogs seem to sense the storm before it starts and according to one theory, dogs experience painful shocks from static buildup before the storm.

 Static buildup in their fur is a possible explanation, says Nicholas Dodman, chief scientific officer at the Centre for Canine Behaviour Studies.
 Dogs who have experienced static shocks when their noses touch metal objects during a storm may remember this uncomfortable experience and develop a phobia thereafter.
 This is more common in dogs with a high intelligence and good memory such as the Border Collie, and also in dogs with long or double coats (similar to humans getting a shock when they wear a thick jumper).
 Their sense of smell could also contribute - it's likely that their incredible noses may just be smelling changes in the air that indicate a storm is coming.

 Some common signs that your dog may be feeling anxious include:

 - - Licking lips